SciML/DifferentialEquations.jl/README.md

 ```

 To understand the package in more detail, check out the examples codes in [test/](test/).
+Note that for many of the examples in the test folder, you may wish to run them at
+lower Δx or Δt.
+These values were taken to be large in order make unit tests run faster!

 ## Poisson Equation Finite Element Method Example